Mirantis/mke-docs/content/docs/release-notes/4.0.0/known-issues.md

 No workaround is available at this time.

-## [BOP-891] Upgrade from MKE 3.x fails if kubeconfig file is present in ~/.mke/
+## [BOP-891] Upgrade to MKE 4 fails if kubeconfig file is present in source MKE 3.x

-Upgrade to MKE 4 fails if there is a `kubeconf` file present in `~/.mke/` of the source MKE 3.x system.
+Upgrade to MKE 4 fails if ~/.mke/mke.kubeconf is present in the source MKE 3.x system.

-No workaround is available at this time.
+**Workaround:**

+Make a backup of the old `~/.mke/mke.kubeconf` file and then delete it.